-If you sit the test on or before 20 January 2018 you receive your results in early February.
+If you sit the test on or before 20 January 2019 you receive your results mid February.
 For dates after that, you will receive your results in early August.

-However, your LNAT score and essay are made available to your chosen universities within 24 hours of you completing the test, so they see your score before you do.
+Starting on 21 October 2018, the first batch of results (for tests taken between 1 September and 20 October) are released to the universities.
+Following that date, your LNAT score and essay are made available to your chosen universities within 24 hours of you completing the test.
+They see your score before you do.

 The LNAT website has more detailed information, including what to do if you: